xushimin19921123/TestRepo/multi-region container management.rst

           Fig. 3 The container interconnection in multi-region scenario.

-Although, combined with Tricircle, we call implement the container deletion, the container modification, the container lookup and so on in multi-region scenario.
+Although, combined with Tricircle, we can also implement the container deletion, the container modification, the container lookup and so on in multi-region scenario.
-That means we can implement container management multi-region scenario.
+That means we can implement container management in multi-region scenario.

 Data Model Impact